nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 showMethod.accept(edited);
 return new CommandResult("Edit success.\n from: " + original.toString() + "\n to: " + edited.toString());
 ```
-And the `EditPersonCommand` class can be simply implemented by overriding the abstract methods in the `EditCommand` class.
+The `EditPersonCommand` class can be simply implemented by overriding the abstract methods in the `EditCommand` class.

 The most important method to be overridden is the initModelMethods(), which looks like this in the `EditPersonCommand` class:
 ```
  @Override